zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-insert.md

 ---
 PermaID: 1000199
-Name: Bulk Insert in Dapper Plus
+Title: Dapper Plus Bulk Insert - Learn how to insert multiple rows
+MetaDescription: Unlock the power of Dapper Plus with the BulkInsert method to insert multiple rows from a table.
+Learn how to use the simplest and fastest way to insert rows from a database table without writing any SQL.
 LastMod: 2023-02-26
 ---

-# Dapper Plus - Bulk Insert
+# Dapper Plus Bulk Insert: Discover how to insert multiple rows

 ## Description